Acknowledging each person’s right to determine and achieve his or her personal goal

 Gompers first opened its doors in 1947 as the Maricopa County Crippled Children’s Society, serving 79 children.
 In 1951, our name was changed to the Arizona Easter Seals Society for Crippled Children, which led to the desire to stop renting space and finally put down roots in a home of our own.
 In 1953, 10,000 members of the American Federation of Labor (AFL) each donated one hour of pay to construct a facility on 7th Street in Phoenix.
 The facility and operations were turned over to a nonprofit Board of Directors.
 In return, the AFL asked the legacy of Samuel Gompers be honored and so it was that we became Gompers.

-Today, Gompers remains a 501(c)(3) nonprofit organization led by an all-volunteer Board of Directors and Executive Director Mark Jacoby.
-Our programs have expanded to include two campuses, one in Phoenix on 27th Avenue which houses our school and Day Training for Adults program, and a second campus in Glendale on Bethany Home Road, out of which we run our employment training and placement program.
-Of the $7M annual budget, approximately 80% is reimbursed through government funding with the remainder raised primarily through contracts and charitable donations.
-Gompers serves students and adults ranging in age from five to 85 through GPS, our K-12 special education school, a Day Training for Adults program and our Employment Services job training and employment placement program.
+Today, Gompers is a 501(c)(3) nonprofit organization led by an all-volunteer Board of Directors and President & CEO, Mark Jacoby.
+Our programs have expanded to include three campuses, one in Phoenix on 27th Avenue which houses our school and Day Training for Adults program, a second campus in Glendale on Bethany Home Road, that hosts our employment training and placement program and our newest campus, The Blythe Center Campus in Peoria that houses our newest Day Training for Adults and in-home Services programs!
+Of the $9M annual budget, approximately 90% is reimbursed through government funding with the remainder raised primarily through contracts and charitable donations.
+Gompers serves students and adults ranging in age from five to 85 through GPS, our K-12 special education school, a Day Training for Adults program, In-Home Services, and our Employment Services job training employment placement program.